Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Guidelines and Notes for Practical Computation

-\begin{nt}[use good initial guess and preconditioning] If an iterative solver is used, there are two common strategies to accelerate the computation: starting the iteration from a good initial guess and/or applying preconditioning. \end{nt} The former is particularly relevant to the reconstruction based on time-resolved data.
-Using the pressure field of the previous instant as the initial guess for the computation of the current time instant can significantly speed up the reconstruction, as the pressure fields at adjacent moments are temporarily correlated and can share a high degree of similarity.
+The former is particularly relevant to the reconstruction based on time-resolved data.
+Using the pressure field of the previous instant as the initial guess for the computation of the current instant can significantly speed up the reconstruction, as the pressure fields at adjacent moments are temporarily correlated and can share a high degree of similarity.
 An example practice can be found in \citet{Chen2024fastpressure}.
+However, it could be risky to start from a non-zero or a non-zero mean initial guess when using some iterative solvers when $\bm{\mathcal{L}}_N$ is from a Neumann problem.
+For example, if the iteration is started from $\hat{\vb{p}} = \vb{p}_0$ and $\vb{p}_0$ happens to have a component in the null space of $\bm{\mathcal{L}}_N$, this component in $\text{Null}(\bm{\mathcal{L}}_N)$ may never be removed and the MN solution would not be achieved.

 The latter, preconditioning, is generically effective and sometimes can achieve improved numerical stability in addition to the benefits of acceleration.
 For example, in the following section, we show the performance of CG with incomplete LU (ILU) preconditioning as an example.